Library Database & Resource Directory | Counties Manukau | Te Whatu Ora

 The Art of Making Change - theories, approaches, tools and techniques for creating meaningful change [Leadership Centre, 2015]

-A guide to quality improvement methods [HQIP, 2015]
+A guide to quality improvement tools [HQIP, 2015]

 Quality improvement made simple: what everyone should know about healthcare quality improvement [Health Foundation, 2016]